 Management establishes the allowance for loan losses based upon its evaluation of the pertinent factors underlying the types and quality of loans in the portfolio.
-All commercial loans and commercial real estate loans are reviewed on a regular basis with a focus on larger loans along with loans which have experienced past payment or financial deficiencies.
-All commercial loans and commercial real estate loans which are 90 days or more past due are selected for impairment testing.
+All commercial loans and commercial real estate loans are reviewed on a regular basis with a focus on larger loans along with loans which have experienced past due payments or financial distress.
+All commercial loans and commercial real estate loans which are 90 days or more past due are considered for impairment testing.
+All loans (commercial and consumer) that have been designated a TDR are individually analyzed for impairment.

-These loans are analyzed to determine if they are "impaired," which means that it is probable that all amounts will not be collected according to the contractual terms of the loan agreement.
-All commercial loans that are delinquent 90 days and residential mortgage loans that are 120 days delinquent are placed on nonaccrual status and evaluated for impairment on an individual basis.
+These loans are analyzed to determine if they are "impaired," which means that it is probable that all amounts of principal and interest will not be collected according to the contractual terms of the loan agreement.
+All larger commercial loans that are delinquent 90 days or more and residential mortgage loans that are 120 days delinquent are reviewed for the appropriateness of placing them on nonaccrual status and are evaluated for impairment on an individual basis.
 The remaining loans are evaluated for impairment as groups of loans with similar risk characteristics.
 The Company allocates allowances based on the factors described below, which conform to the Company's asset classification policy.
 In reviewing risk within the Company's loan portfolio, management has determined there to be several different risk categories within the loan portfolio.
-The allowance for loan losses consists of amounts applicable to: (i) the commercial loan portfolio; (ii) the commercial real estate portfolio; (iii) the consumer loan portfolio (indirect and other); (iv) the loans secured by residential real estate portfolio; and (v) home equity lines of credit.
+The allowance for loan losses consists of amounts applicable to: (i) the commercial loan portfolio; (ii) the commercial real estate portfolio; and (v) home equity lines of credit.
 Factors considered in this process include general loan terms, collateral, and availability of historical data to support the analysis.
 Historical loss percentages for each risk category are calculated and used as the basis for calculating allowance allocations based on the last twelve quarters of historical losses.
 Certain qualitative factors are then added to the historical allocation percentage to get the total factor to be applied to non-classified loans.
 The following qualitative factors are analyzed: